Reproducibility Study Of Learning Fair Graph Representations Via Automated Data Augmentations

 TMLR Paper2234 Authors

 Abstract: In this study, we undertake a reproducibility analysis of "Learning Fair Graph Representations Via Automated Data Augmentations" by Ling et al. (2022).
-We assess the validity of the original claims centered around node classification tasks and explore the performance of the Graphair framework in link prediction tasks.
-Our investigation reveals that while we can partially reproduce some of the original claims—likely impeded by unstable training and a code bug identified through collaboration with the original authors—we fully substantiate another claim.
+We assess the validity of the original claims focused on node classification tasks and explore the performance of the Graphair framework in link prediction tasks.
+Our investigation reveals that we can partially reproduce one of the original three claims and fully substantiate the other two.
 Additionally, we broaden the application of Graphair from node classification to link prediction across various datasets.
-This expansion demonstrates Graphair’s superior performance in fairness metrics when compared to existing models, showing only a slight reduction in accuracy.
-This underlines Graphair’s potential applicability in a wider array of graph-based learning contexts, showcasing its capability to maintain high fairness standards without significantly compromising accuracy.
-Our code base can be found on GitHub https://anonymous.4open.science/r/Reproducibility-Study-Of-Graphair-1DB6.
+Our findings indicate that, while Graphair demonstrates a comparable fairness-accuracy trade-off to baseline models for mixed dyadic-level fairness, it has a superior trade-off for subgroup dyadic-level fairness.
+These findings underscore Graphair’s potential for wider adoption in graph-based learning.
+Our code base can be found on GitHub at https://anonymous.4open.science/r/graphair-reproducibility-2871.

 Submission Length: Regular submission (no more than 12 pages of main content)